r59q/js-microbit-demo/README.md

 - `src/index.ts` - Shows example of how to use the interface
   - I strongly recommend you start here!

 inside `src/microbit-interface` are the interfaces we use.
 If you are comfortable, take a look.
+If you wan't to use the interface, just copy this folder into your own project.

 ### Dependencies (skip if using `npm install`)
 The following npm packages are needed for typechecking, bluetooth and usb.
 Should not be needed if running `npm install`